Michelle Chew

 She is also a Harassment Advisor for the University.

-Michelle works part-time, usually Mondays, Tuesday mornings, and Thursdays.
+Michelle works part-time, usually Mondays, Tuesdays, and Thursdays.